LIPS-scheme/lips/README.md

 ./foo.scm
 ```

-Executables also return a S-Expression according to SRFI-176 use `lips --version` or `lips -V`.
+Executables also return an S-Expression according to SRFI-176 use `lips --version` or `lips -V`.

 ## Limitations
-Because LIPS is tree walking interpreter sometimes it may be slow.
+Because LIPS is a tree walking interpreter sometimes it may be slow.
 Especially if you want to
-process long arrays and use callback function.
-If the array is quite large each pice of code
+process long arrays and use a callback function.
+If the array is quite large each piece of code
 inside the callback may slow down the processing.
-For example see:
+For example, see:

 script [reference.scm](https://github.com/jcubic/lips/blob/master/scripts/reference.scm)

-That generates reference documentation for all builtin functions and macros.
+That generates reference documentation for all built-in functions and macros.
-The slow part is `(names.sort name-compare)` (`Array::sort`) that take quite time to calculate,
+The slow part is `(names.sort name-compare)` (`Array::sort`) which takes quite a time to calculate
 because the array with functions and macros is quite large.
-If you came into performance issue,
+If you came into a performance issue,
 you can write the part of the code in JavaScript.
 If you want to do this in LIPS Scheme you can use
 something like this: